vandre-sales/meliva-ds/docs/docs/components/drawer.md

 </script>
 ```

-### Customizing Initial Focus
+### Setting Initial Focus

-By default, the drawer's panel will gain focus when opened.
-This allows a subsequent tab press to focus on the first tabbable element in the drawer.
-If you want a different element to have focus, add the `autofocus` attribute to it as shown below.
+To give focus to a specific element when the drawer opens, use the `autofocus` attribute.

 ```html {.example}
 <wa-drawer label="Drawer" class="drawer-focus">